aspnet/Blazor.Docs/docs/components/index.md

 }
 ```

 An ancestor component can provide a cascading value using the `CascadingValue` component.
-The `CascadingValue` component wraps a subtree of the component hierarchy and specifies a single value to all components within that subtree.
+The `CascadingValue` component wraps a subtree of the component hierarchy and supplies a single value to all components within that subtree.

 For example, the sample app specifies theme information (`ThemeInfo`) in one of the app's layouts as a cascading parameter for all components that make up the layout body of the `@Body` property. `ButtonClass` is assigned a value of `btn-success` in the layout component.
 Any descendent component can consume this property through the `ThemeInfo` cascading object.